HugoCornelis/workflow-automation-engine/README.md

-arguments and options that are hard to remember, to compile source code on a build server, to convert documentation to a web page, to flash a binary image such as the Linux kernel to a small or embedded device, or start the execution of command sequences in synchrony on different virtual machines.
+arguments and options that are hard to remember, to compile source code on a build server, to convert documentation to a web page, to flash a binary image such as the Linux kernel to a small or embedded device, or start the execution of command sequences together on different virtual machines.

 ## Overview